sherobbedmyboots/malkoo/Templates/javascript.md

 on web, architecture of client machine is unknown
-WASM is machine code for a conceptual machine, not a physical machine wasm is smaller (binary)

-large computations are slower on JS.
+WASM is machine code for a conceptual machine, not a physical machine wasm is smaller (binary) large computations are slower on JS.
 With wasm, we can control exactly how memory is allocated and freed making it faster

-OS - C programs can be compiled for either Win, Lin, Mac.. x64 or x86
+### Concept

+Web Assembly is similar to writing and compiling code to run on an Operating System.

+C programs can be compiled for either Windows, Linux, or Mac and for the x64 or x86 architecture.
+The compiler scans the entire program and creates an optimized executable containing binary code for the CPU to execute.
+After this, the executable should run on any machine with the appropriate OS and architecture.

-Web - emmc compiles a c program into WASM for all browsers--Safari, Chrome, Firefox, Edge hand the browser optimized code
+Web Assembly is similar as it allows you to compile a C program into WASM that will run on any of the major browsers--Safari, Chrome, Firefox, and Edge.
+This is a huge performance boost because the browser is being given code that's already been optimized.
+It's basically running native code on the browser.

-Doesn't replace JS, but expands web.
-Enables hybrid designs (WASM + JS)
+WASM doesn't replace JavaSscript, but complements it by enabling hybrid designs (WASM + JS).
+OS-independent web.

-JS loads a web assembly module and instantiate it.
+JavaScript loads a web assembly module, instantiates it, and calls its functions.

+### Example